wadpac/GGIR/docs/news/index.md

   regarding passing on of dateformat.

-- Part 4: Fixed bug introduced in 2.6-0 relating to sleeplog guider being assined even when no sleeplog used.
+- Part 4: Fixed bug introduced in 2.6-0 relating to sleeplog guider being assigned even when no sleeplog used.

 - Part 5: Improved handling of missing sleep estimate for first night.